curtisvidura/curtisvidura.github.io/index.md

 the [quantum hall effect](https://arxiv.org/pdf/0909.1998), and [quantum transport](https://arxiv.org/pdf/cond-mat/0412664).
 Eventually I hope to understand this [paper](https://arxiv.org/pdf/0707.1889) about non-abelian annyons and this paper by [Kitaev](https://arxiv.org/pdf/quant-ph/9707021).

+[Here](./resources.md) is a more compresensive list of resources I am collecting.

 #### Education
 *   BSc Math and Physics University of Toronto
 *   MSc Physics Chulalongkorn University (in progress)